Committee (2nd Day)

 The noble Lord, Lord Pannick, was eagle-eyed as ever, and this issue came up at Second Reading.
 He now brings forward this amendment with other noble Lords, and we support them.

-The point here is that the review period for designations would not occur after one year but only after three.
+The point here is that the review period for designations would occur not after one year but only after three.
 As the Minister said on Second Reading, it could happen earlier, but of course it does not have to.
 I also note that, on Second Reading, the Minister said that he did not regard the period proposed by the Government as excessive.
 He did not answer the point that this was a detrimental change from the position should we stay in the EU.
 I expect that he has now had time to consult on that and—if you like—to recognise that the writing is on the wall and, I hope, to persuade his colleagues that this cannot stand.

 There is no reason for the frequency of reviews to change from one year, as now in the EU, to three years.
 I hope and expect that the Minister will find that this is one straightforward area in which to concede.
 After all, it has always been said that if we were to leave the EU, no protections or rights of UK citizens would be diminished.
 This is a case in point.